 These plants are rampant in Sallins and with other invasive plants they can be seen in many places on the Grand, Naas and Royal Canals in Kildare.
-From a boating perspective they make it very difficult to move during the spring and summer.
+From a boating perspective they make it very difficult to move from May to September.
 They block the light needed to ensure our native plants and fish thrive.
 Add to this a fall in water levels and the result is a dismal boating and fishing environment.

 Many of these plants thrive in warm conditions and die down in October, when the first frosts occur.
 This also has a detrimental effect on the water levels as they add to the silt at the bottom of the canal.
-Once spring is here they grow back stronger; cutting them ensures many new plants will grow during the summer.
+Once spring is here they grow back stronger then before; removing a metre or so with a weed cutters, ensures many new plants will grow during the summer from the cuttings left behind.
 They have taken over!

 Nuttall’s Waterweed (Elodea nuttallii)

 This plant has been recorded 99 times on the Biodiversity Ireland database.

 They grow faster and outcompete most native species and so reduce the biodiversity of waterways.
 Although they are sold for their ‘oxygenating’ quality, they can cause big fluctuations in the amount of oxygen available in the water and this can be harmful to invertebrates and fish.
 In slow flowing rivers, drainage channels and canals, their dense growth often impedes flow and exacerbates flooding.

 This species is listed on Schedule 9 of the Wildlife and Countryside Act in England and Wales therefore, it is also an offence to plant or otherwise cause to grow this species in the wild.